thejerf/cm/README.md

 Status
 ======

-version v0.3.0 is new, but headed towards production-grade.
+version v0.4.0 is new, but headed towards production-grade.
 I intend to use this in my code.
+But it is still pretty new.

 PRs
 ===